 If your authorized stay in the U.S. is expired, you are not eligible to apply for a change of status to F-1 student unless you can prove that you had a special emergency circumstance which was beyond your control.
-Make an appointment with the International Student & Scholar Services for further information.
+Make an appointment with the Kearney Center for International Student Services assistance.

 Should I hire a lawyer to help me?

-The International Student & Scholar Services provides assistance with many immigration matters.
+The Kearney Center for International Student Services provides assistance with many immigration matters.
 In some unusual cases, you may be advised by our office to use an immigration lawyer.